 Bio

 Hello!
 I am a second-year master’s student in the School of Electrical Engineering at KAIST, where I am fortunate to be advised by Prof. Jinseok Choi.
-Currently, I am also collaborating with Prof. David J. Love at Purdue University as a visiting scholar.
+I also recently collaborated with Prof. David J. Love at Purdue University as a visiting scholar.

 - Image-to-image translation using generative adversarial networks (GANs)